Our Board members are hugely committed volunteers whose work is the basis of much of our activity.

 John Evans

-John was an education services leader in local authorities, founding education manager for the educational, guidance and publishing company Prospects and a development consultant in the financial services sector before working at World Vision International as their Global Talent Management Leader.
+John was an education services leader in local authorities, founding education manager for the publishing company Prospects and a development consultant in the financial services sector before working at World Vision International as their Global Talent Management Leader.

 Michael Oliver